InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 3**

-Look for Import XML folder in unzipped package downloaded from themeforest and use the XML file of the relevant variation (Classic or Modern) within it.
+Look for Import XML folder in unzipped package downloaded from themeforest which is called **rh-main-package.zip** and use the XML file of the variation of your choice i.e. Classic or Modern within it.

 ![Screenshot](images/import-demo/xml-file-selection.png)